carlperera/E23/README.md

     3.1 odometry would ensure that we never step outside of the borders, but;
     3.2 if we detect a ball on another quadrant, there's no way to tell the robot to not navigate towards it 3.2.1 how to make robot know that a detected ball is also within the quadrant bounds?

+# TODOs

+## TODO 22nd Sept 2024
+1. Servos need to have their directions inverted relative to each other since they're going to be facing each other.
+Otherwise we will have to redesign the claw mount that attaches to the servos

+2. states are all done - ready to be tested

+3.